The AAA Framework — Follow-Through That Holds · KwanHoward.com

 Check the rung — Awareness

-Was the standard actually confirmed in their own words — not assumed, not implied?
+Was the standard, outcome, or definition of done confirmed in their own words — not assumed, not implied?

 A2